Subscriber Welcome Kit: Best Practices Checklist

 With GCSv5, only federated IdPs are supported for authentication, and user credentials never flow through Globus.

-Run test transfers to ensure adequate performance—and tweak network use parameters if necessary to improve
+You may need to tweak network use parameters if necessary to improve

 In order to ensure you are getting the most from your fast network connection / Science DMZ you will want to do some performance testing and perhaps tweak your endpoint’s Network Use Options.

-- We suggest starting by testing basic endpoint functionality.
-Instructions to do so can be found here for GCSv4 and here for GCSv5.
+We suggest starting by testing basic endpoint functionality.
+Instructions to do so can be found here for GCSv5.

-- To learn more about what to expect when transferring data over the WAN, see this page.
+To learn more about what to expect when transferring data over the WAN, see this page on the ESnet website.

-- The Globus Console is a powerful tool for monitoring endpoint performance and managing the tasks running on endpoints.
+The Globus management console is a powerful tool for monitoring endpoint performance and managing the tasks running on endpoints.

 Stay informed about what is happening with the product:

-- Join user, admin and/or developer mailing lists -- most posts come from other users/admins or from Globus support, and it can be very valuable to review the Q&A.
+Join our discussion list - to ask a question or see what others are asking - most posts come from other users/admins or from Globus support, and it can be very valuable to review the Q&A.